ibm-cloud-architecture/refarch-data-ai-analytics/docs/dataprinciples/intelligent-app.md

 In modern big data applications, hardware redundancy is not suffisant, the design needs to support unexpected faults, to avoid cascading failures and to support new version deployment with rolling-upgrade capability.

-When addressing scalability and load growth, we need to define the load parameters: number of transaction per second, or number of read and write operation, number of active sessions, ...
-On average and at peak.
+When addressing scalability and load growth, we need to define the load parameters: number of transactions per second, or number of read and write operations, number of active sessions, ... on average and at peak.
 Each microservice in a solution will have its own load parameters.

-From there we need to design to address the following issue:
+From there we need to design to address the following issues:

 * How does load growth impact performance while keeping existing compute resources?
 * What is the increase of compute resource needed to support same performance while load growth?

-The solution problem is a combination of different characteristics to address: read volume, write volume, data store volume, data complexity, response time, access logic...
+The solution problem is a combination of different characteristics to address: read volume, write volume, data store volume, data complexity and size, response time, access logic...

-For batch processing the measurment is the throughput: number of records per second or time to process n records.
+For batch processing the measurement is the throughput: number of records per second or time to process n records.
 For real time processing the response time measures the time to get a response from a client's point of view after sending a request.

 When defining service level agreement, it is important to use the median response time and a percentile of outliers.
 An example the median could be at 300ms at P99 (99/100) under 1s.

-Tail latencies, or high percentils of response time, impacts directly user experience and cost money.
+Tail latencies, or high percentils of response time, impact directly user experience and cost money.

 ## Distributed data

 Adopting microservice architecture, means distributed systems and distributed data.
-The main motivations for that are scalability (data operations load could not be supported by one server), high availability (by sharing the same processing between multiple machines), and reducing latency to distribute data close to the end users.
+The main motivations for that are scalability (load data operations could not be supported by one server), high availability (by sharing the same processing between multiple machines), and reducing latency to distribute data close to the end users.

 Vertical scaling is still bounded by hardware resources, so at higher load we need to support horizontal scaling by adding more machine in cluster or in multiple clusters.
 When adding machines, we may want to adopt different techniques for data sharing: